Callaway Crabapple Tree

 Help your bare root trees succeed with our Transplanting Bundle found here.

 Latin Name: Malus domestica

-Pollination Requirements: All apples need another variety nearby for pollination.
-Neighboring trees often offer sufficient pollen for good fruit set.
+Pollination Requirements: Self-pollinating.
 Consider Mason Bees to help pollinate and increase fruit production.

 Bearing Age: 2-3 years after planting.